 The clauses 4.6 and 10 of this standard is depend upon the mutual agreement between supplier/manufacturer and purchaser.

-The composition of the Committee responsible for formulation of this standard is given in Annex A.
+The composition of the Committee responsible for formulation of this standard is given in Annex B.

-For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for Rounding Off Numerical Values (second revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

+Indian Standard

+DIALYSIS CHAIR

-1. SCOPE
+1 SCOPE

 1.1 This standard describes the requirements of dialysis chair used in dialysis centers and nephrology departments of hospitals for conducting dialysis procedure on patients.